siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

 Faster connections correlated with better Core Web Vitals performance.
 Offline performance was better presumably because of service worker caching in progressive web apps.
 Yet, the number of origins in the offline effective connection type category is negligible at 2,634 total (0.02%).

 The top takeaway is that 3G speeds and lower correlated with significant performance degradation.
 Consider providing pared-down experiences for access at low connection speeds (e.g., [data saver mode](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/)).
-Profile your site with devices and connections that represent your users (based on your analytics data).
+Profile your website with devices and connections that represent your users (based on your analytics data).

 {{ figure_markup(
   image="performance-3-change-in-ect.png",